 ENABLED,followed by a description of what I/O operation is can use zHyperLink, basically READ or WRITE

-NOT SUPPORTED BY THE PROCESSOR meaning the hardware requirements are not met.
+NOT SUPPORTED BY THE PROCESSOR means the hardware requirements are not met.

 So what does this all mean for you?
 After all, if you have a mainframe you have to use FICON, so what choices do you have?